miktaew/yet-another-idle-rpg/README.md

 Be warned, balance is not the greatest.
-Using the "export" feature every now and then is highly recommended, especially since there's always a risk of some gamebreaking bugs having made it through the testing undetected.
+Using the "export" feature every now and then is highly recommended, even on main release, since there's always a risk of some gamebreaking bugs having made it through the testing undetected.